jeffThompson/CollisionDetection/BookMarkdownFiles/point-rect.md

-## POINT/RECTANGLE
+# POINT/RECTANGLE
-Checking for collision with circular objects is fairly easy, since it is the same distance from the center to the edge in every direction.
+Checking for collision with circular objects is fairly easy, since it is the same distance from the center to their edge in every direction.
 Rectangles require a bit more complex algorithm.

 Let's say we have a square: